JohnnyRouddro/codeMaker-godot/README.md

 You can use the dictionary to make codes for your game/app and release the codes later.
 When an user redeems a code, you could turn it's value to "true".
 I only made 16 digit alphanumeric codes for sample.
 You can do whatever you want with this, good luck!

-I added a windows executable inside CodeMaker.exe
+I added a windows executable inside CodeMaker.zip